ISS-SOA/FlipFlap_HW/README.md

 Go to the Github website and make sure you are signed in.
 Then, create a new Github repository:

 - Create a new repository in your Github account using the '+' button (call it `SOA_flip_flap` for example)
-- In your new Github repo, click the green 'Clone or download' button and copy the SSH URL of your Github repo (it should look like `git@github.com:username/your_repo.git` -- if you see an HTTP URL, click the 'Use SSH' link in the popup)
+- In your new Github repo, click the green '(↧ Code)' button and copy the SSH URL of your Github repo (it should look like `git@github.com:username/your_repo.git` -- if you see an HTTP URL, click the 'Use SSH' link in the popup)

 In your local `FlipFlap_HW/` folder, set your new Github repo as the remote repo where you will be pushing your work: